sww1235/edc-mux-board/README.md

 probably use existing off the shelf i2s to parallel vhdl blocks from
 <https://opencore.com> with some modifications.
 Use 18 bit internal
 busses.

+Current plan is to use i2s to parallel converter from [here](https://opencores.org/project/i2s_to_parallel) and modify it for i2s output

 Use 16 bit audio with 18 bit adders/multipliers.